xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/installers/filter.md

 ## Recognition

-Detects classes annotated with `@javax.servlet.annotation.WebFilter` annotation and register them in dropwizard environment.
+Detects classes annotated with `@jakarta.servlet.annotation.WebFilter` annotation and register them in dropwizard environment.

 ```java
 @WebFilter("/some/*")